ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

         - you could have diff vtables for diff combinations of types in each crate, but now you have many diff vtable implementations
     - vtable for trait object always implements `drop`(from `Drop`), needed for GC
         - size and alignment of concrete type in vtable (allocator needs this for `drop`)
+- generic traits can specify a default concrete type with `<T = DefaultConcreteType>`
 - associated type - a placeholder type that must be defined by the implementing struct/enum
     - e.g. the `Iterator` trait has a `Item` associated type. the implmentors specifies this as what it's `next` method returns
     - why not generic trait? - can implement the trait many times (per generic param)